On this page

-A diagnosis of depression is made only when the:
+A diagnosis of depression is made, by a professional, only when the:

 - depressed mood has lasted more than two weeks